ailtonbsj/javascript-oo-samples/README.md

-# javascript-oo-samples
+# Javascript Oriented Object

-Somes examples of Javascript using Oriented Object
+Somes examples of Javascript using Oriented Object with prototypes.